 Themed Weeks

 We believe in celebrating lots of different themes with the children throughout the school year.
-To do this in a memorable way, at DBJA we like to have weeks that focus on particular subjects or skills for the children to get involved in.
+To do this in a memorable way, at DBJA have some weeks that focus on particular subjects or skills for the children to get involved in.
 Here are the themed weeks that your child can participate in throughout their time at DBJA.

 Black History Week